-SaaS Revenue Model Phase 3: Expansion Revenue
+Phase 3: Expansion Revenue

 Often overlooked, always important — this is where the true secret to SaaS growth lies.
 Savvy SaaS teams quickly realized that they could drive revenue growth by expanding existing accounts.
-Upsells, cross-sells, and any other sells that could generate additional revenue from existing customers became SaaS staples.
+Upsells, cross-sells, and any other sales that could generate additional revenue from existing customers became SaaS staples.
 And it worked earlier, mainly because the opportunity for second-order revenue was huge.

 You understand the realities of the three phases of SaaS revenue.
 Excellent!
 But that’s only half the battle.
 The other half is executing against it.
-You’ll need to shift the way you look at adoption, customer service, sales, and even marketing.
+You’ll need to shift the way you look at adoption, customer service, sales, and marketing.
 Thanks to the SaaS model, the operations of software businesses are changing.

 Customer relationships: In the SaaS revenue model, customer relationships are based on the ongoing delivery of customer value.

-Marketing issues related to the SaaS/subscription model: Marketing strategies focus on growing subscribers through lead generation, branding, goodwill activities and other efforts to create interest in the product or service.
+Marketing issues related to the SaaS/subscription model: Marketing strategies focus on growing subscribers through lead generation, branding, goodwill activities, and other efforts to create interest in the product or service.

 Operational implications of the SaaS/subscription revenue model: Companies employing the SaaS/subscription revenue model should focus primarily on delivering cost-effective customer value.

-Financial and strategic implications: In most cases, successful SaaS/subscription companies build up their subscriber base over a long time period.
+Financial and strategic implications: In most cases, successful SaaS/subscription companies build up their subscriber base over a long period.
 In the interim, they require financing to develop delivery capacity as well as to support efforts to increase the user base.

 Key metrics: SaaS/subscription companies consider key metrics to be customer retention and net new growth in subscriber numbers.

 Modalities: While SaaS/subscriptions are most commonly thought of as single sales to individual subscribers, the SaaS/subscription model also works with bulk sales.
 Rather than selling one subscriber one subscription, a company can sell subscriptions in larger increments for a reduced per-user rate.
-See our related article on licensing for additional variations.

 Costs and benefits of the SaaS/subscription model: The SaaS/subscription revenue model usually works best when a company is servicing ongoing and continuous customer needs.
 This means that customer relationships may span several years.
 It is often challenging to convince new customers to commit to long-term contracts, especially in the case of companies offering novel products or services.

-In order to build a great SaaS revenue operation, there are three truths teams must accept:
+To build a great SaaS revenue operation, there are three truths teams must accept:

 - Building a management structure that provides continuity and strategic consistency across these three phases of revenue will ensure the best shot at success.

 - Product engagement is the key to winning the game of SaaS.
 Great SaaS operations understand this and find a way to bring this data to their team in the most actionable way possible.
-Great SaaS revenue models seamlessly integrate product engagement insights into every part of their customer facing operations.
+Great SaaS revenue models seamlessly integrate product engagement insights into every part of their customer-facing operations.